lynt-smitka/PHP-Mini-File-Browser/README.md

 The script will **delete itself after 1 hour** for security reasons (you can configure this behavior).
 It is also possible to set credentials to use this script, of course.

 > [!CAUTION]
 > Do not grant “MFB” access to untrusted users, as a skilled user could escalate their privileges and do anything to your site and server 😉.
+The script is full of security threats and can cause FPD, XSS, SQLi, SSRF, LFI, RCE, WTF, etc.

 ## File browser
 ![mfb-file-browser](https://github.com/lynt-smitka/PHP-Mini-File-Browser/assets/3875093/29802d82-7509-463e-b874-5cefd32350d6)